mbbroberg/mbbroberg.github.io/content/tags/product-thinking/_index.md

 ---
-title: "Product Management"
+title: "Product Thinking"
-description: "Notes on product thinking, platform strategies, and team dynamics"
+description: "Notes on product management approaches and mindsets"
 ---

 My evolving understanding of product management, with a focus on platform products, team topologies, and organizational design.